Lucky Daye: Table for Two and Candydrip (2020–2023)

-Candydrip (2022–2023)

 Released on March 10, 2022, Candydrip is Lucky Daye's sophomore studio album, continuing his collaboration with producer D'Mile.
 The album explores themes of love, intimacy, and desire, blending elements of R&B, funk, and neo-soul.
 Candydrip received critical acclaim for its cohesive production and Daye's vocal performance, solidifying his place in contemporary R&B. The album was his first album on the Billboard Hot 200, debuting at number sixty-nine.
 And the lead single, "Over", became his first entry on the Billboard Hot 100 chart.
-The album was noted for its lush production, sultry lyrics, and seamless blend of nostalgic and futuristic sounds, with critics praising its ability to push the boundaries of R&B while remaining accessible.

-2023 Grammy Awards
+The album received positive reviews from music critics and debuted at number sixty-nine on the Billboard 200.

 Candydrip received a nomination for Best R&B Album while its lead single "Over" received a nod in the Best R&B Performance category for the 2023 edition of the Grammy Awards.
 In addition, he received two nominations for Album of the Year for both Beyoncé's Renaissance and Mary J. Blige's Good Morning Gorgeous albums as a co-writer, as well as a Best R&B Song nod for co-writing title track "Good Morning Gorgeous".

 Algorithm (2024–present)

-Algorithm (2024)

 Lucky Daye's third studio album, Algorithm, was released on June 28, 2024.
 Reuniting with producer D'Mile, the album features a collection of live-band soul and future-R&B tracks that aim to update the classic seduction jam with modern vulnerability.
-Algorithm was nominated for Best R&B Album at the 67th Annual Grammy Awards, further cementing Daye's reputation as a leading figure in contemporary R&B. The album was lauded for its experimental production, deeply personal lyrics, and intricate harmonies, showcasing a more mature and evolved sound from the artist.
+Algorithm received positive reviews and was nominated for Best R&B Album at the 67th Annual Grammy Awards.
+The album was lauded for its experimental production, deeply personal lyrics, and intricate harmonies, showcasing a more mature and evolved sound from the artist.
 Critics highlighted its ability to merge traditional R&B foundations with electronic and alternative influences, making it one of his most adventurous projects to date.

-2025 Grammy Awards

 The album was nominated for Best R&B Album and Best Engineered Album, Non-Classical at the 67th Annual Grammy Awards.
 The lead single, "That's You", won the Grammy Award for Best Traditional R&B Performance.

+He signed a record deal with Warner Records in June 2026.